hamzah-hayat/AdditionalQuests/README.md

 ## Modding notes

-The code is included in the folder "src"
+The code is included in the folder AdditionalQuestsCode (including solution for visual studio) You might need to redo the references based on where you installed Bannerlord
-You'll have to create a class project in visual studio, but you can then pull them in and use them however you want Feel free to copy paste or just use bits and pieces.

 When creating Issues, had to choose an unused save ID that didnt clash with existing ones:
 Eg